Gabriel Bach: Biography

 In 1969, he was appointed State Attorney.
 In 1982 he was appointed a judge of the Supreme Court of Israel and retired in 1997.
 In 1984 he served as the precedent-breaking Chairman of the Central Elections Committee.
 He was subsequently appointed the chairman of several senior government committees and fact finding commissions.

 He subsequently represented Israel at international conferences.
+Bach was a long-term board member of the Israel Council on Foreign Relations.